Download my CV

 Research on the moralization and classification of markets, bodies, and deaths, with the goal of better understanding how culture influences social fields.

-Blue Chip Bodies. (with Lynne Gerber).
+Blue Chip Bodies, Fat Phobia, and the Cultural Economy of Body Size.”
+With Lynne Gerber.
 Shows how moralization of body size varies depending on a person's social position and resources; this is illustrated through a comparison of the work of Oprah Winfrey, Morgan Spurlock, and Pat Robertson.